A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Towards a Mean-Field Theory on Functional Space

-We begin by observing that, regardless of $m_1$, the pre-activation of each neuron in the second hidden layer, $h_i$, can always be viewed as a function on the input space $\domX$, whose evolution in the functional space during training is governed by \eqref{eq:dothti}.
-Thus, instead of monitoring the movement of the weight vectors $\{ (\ait{t}, \wb_{i, t}) \}_{i \in [m_2]}$ directly, we can track the evolution of the ensemble of $\{ (\ait{t}, \hit{t}) \}_{i \in [m_2]}$, by defining the following \emph{empirical measure} on the space $\Rbb \times \FuncGenX{\domX}$,
+In this work, we propose a MF theory on \emph{functional space} instead of finite-dimensional parameter spaces.
+We begin by observing that, regardless of $m_1$, the pre-activation of each neuron in the second hidden layer, $h_{i, t}$, always represents a continuous function on the input space $\domX$ as long as $\sigma_1$ is continuous, and its evolution as a function during training is fully given by \eqref{eq:dothti}.
+Thus, without directly tracking the individual weight parameters, we can instead track the evolution of the following \emph{empirical measure} on the product space between $\Rbb$ and the space of continuous functions, $\Con \coloneqq \Con(\domX, \Rbb)$: